Tina Malti

-Tina Malti is a Canadian-German child psychologist of Palestinian descent.
-She is a professor of psychology at the University of Toronto and founding director of the Laboratory for Social-Emotional Development and Intervention, as well as founding director of the Centre for Child Development, Mental Health, and Policy at the University of Toronto.

-Tina is the current president of the International Society for the Study of Behavioural Development (ISSBD).
+Tina Malti is the Mary Ainsworth Distinguished Professor of Child Development at the University of Toronto, where she directs the Centre for Child Development, Mental Health, and Policy.
+She currently holds an Alexander von Humboldt Professorship and leads the Humboldt Science Center for Child Development (HumanKind) at Leipzig University.
+Tina is also the current president of the International Society for the Study of Behavioural Development (ISSBD).

-She is known for her research on the affective bases of aggression and prosocial behavior in children, as well as the development and testing of socio-emotional interventions for enhancing kindness and mental health and reducing the negative effects of exposure to violence and trauma in children facing varying levels of adversity.
+She is known for her research on social-emotional development and mental health in children experiencing varying levels of adversity.